On average, your neighbors pay $76 a month.See Your Rates

 Pennsylvania is a large, geographically diverse state, with two distinct climates.
 On the east, it rains more and has slightly more mild winters.
 But, moving west, the climate becomes colder, snowier, and cloudier.
 But all of Pennsylvania experiences cold winters and humid summers.
 Pennsylvania is also susceptible to some severe weather, including tornadoes.

-While winters in Pennsylvania are not as cold as some nearby states, they can get quite cold, and January is the coldest month of the year.
+Winters in Pennsylvania are not as cold as some nearby states.
+But they can get quite cold.
+January is the coldest month of the year.
 To the east, in Philadelphia, January’s average high is 40 degrees and the low is 26 degrees.
 Further west, in Pittsburgh, the average high is 36 degrees and the low is 21 degrees.
 Eastern Pennsylvania also is much sunnier than Western Pennsylvania, where it is much cloudier.
 Philadelphia averages 93 sunny days per year, while Pittsburgh averages only 59.
 The cold can be a serious homeowners insurance hazard, causing pipes to freeze and break.
-Not all homeowners insurance policies cover this type of damage, so check with your agent or broker to make sure your home is adequately covered.
+Not all homeowners insurance policies cover this type of damage.
+So check with your agent or broker to make sure your home is adequately covered.

-Storms and other extreme weather: While precipitation is fairly uniform year-round, there are some occasional storms and extreme weather in Pennsylvania.
+Storms and other extreme weather: Precipitation is fairly uniform year-round.
+But Pennsylvania experiences occasional storms and extreme weather.
 Eastern Pennsylvania is vulnerable to tropical storms, especially during summer and fall.
-Because Pennsylvania is further inland, hurricanes usually lose steam before affecting Western Pennsylvania, resulting in heavy rain and strong wind, but not many of the other conditions normally associated with hurricanes.
+Pennsylvania is further inland.
+So, hurricanes usually lose steam before affecting Western Pennsylvania.
+They still bring heavy rain and strong wind, but not many of the other conditions normally associated with hurricanes.
 Preparation for these storms is necessary to minimize damage, so they don’t come as a surprise.

 Pennsylvania is also susceptible to tornadoes, though much less than states closer to Tornado Alley.
 According to the National Oceanic and Atmospheric Administration, Pennsylvania averages 10 tornadoes per year.
 And, in 2012, the National Weather Service ranked Pennsylvania the #19 most tornado-prone state in the US.
-Tornadoes are most common in summer and fall, and are often the result of other storms, usually thunderstorms or tropical storms.
-In 2011, Pennsylvania experienced a record 30 tornadoes, proving that tornadoes are a serious threat to keep in mind while searching for homeowners insurance in Pennsylvania.
+Tornadoes are most common in summer and fall.
+They're often the result of other storms, usually thunderstorms or tropical storms.
+In 2011, Pennsylvania experienced a record 30 tornadoes.
+This shows that tornadoes are a serious threat to keep in mind while searching for home insurance in Pennsylvania.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.